Troubleshoot Kerberos failures in Internet Explorer

 Why does Kerberos delegation fail between my two forests although it used to work

-Assume that you have a scenario in which the users of your application are located in a domain inside forest A, your application is located in a domain inside forest B, and you have a trust relationship between the forests.
-You may find the Kerberos delegation stops working even though it used to work previously and you have not made any changes to either forests or domains.
-Notice that Kerberos authentication still works in this scenario.
-It is only delegation that fails.
 This problem might occur because of security updates to Windows Server that were released by Microsoft in March 2019 and July 2019.
-These updates disabled unconstrained Kerberos delegation (the ability to delegate a Kerberos token from an application to a back-end service) across forest boundaries for all trusts (new and existing).
+These updates disabled unconstrained Kerberos delegation (the ability to delegate a Kerberos token from an application to a back-end service) across forest boundaries for all new and existing trusts.
 For more information, see Updates to TGT delegation across incoming trusts in Windows Server.

 Internet Explorer feature keys